TUDelftGeodesy/ubxlogger/docs/UbxLogger_GL-iNet_Installation_Guide.md

 In this phase of the installation process the software is fully functional and can be started and stopped manually, as is decribed in the [software manual][2].

+## Starting and stopping the software

+The software can be started manually using `ubxlogd`.

-To automatically start tasks on the server we use the `crontab`.
+To automatically start tasks on OpenWrt we use the `cron` service, which is already enabled by the installation script.

-### Crontab

-By default OpenWrt does not enable the cron service.
-To start it and enable automatic startup during subsequent reboots, you need to execute the following commands once:

-> /etc/init.d/cron start\
-> /etc/init.d/cron enable

-The first command starts the cron service once, but does not change the startup configuration, so it will not be started automatically after a reboot.
-The second command changes the startup configuration (creates a symlink in `/etc/rc.d`) so that the cron service will be started during boot, but does not start it immediately.

-Next thing, is to edit the `crontab` file in `ubxlogger/scripts`, and inform `crontab` to use this file
+To use the `cron` service the user has to provide a `crontab` file.

+Copy one of he example crontab files in `./scripts` to `./scripts/crontab`, edit this file and start using it

 > cd /mnt/sda1/ubxlogger/\
 > vi scripts/crontab\
 > crontab scripts/crontab

+Instructions are provided in the example crontab files.

 The crontab can be inspected with the `crontab -l` command or in the GUI `OpenWrt LuCI -> System -> Scheduled tasks`.
+You can also edit the crontab directly with `crontab -e`.

+Crontab on OpenWrt does not support the `@reboot` directive.
+This directive must be commented out in the `crontab`.
+The `cronatreboot` service that is installed during the second part of the install will use the commented out directive to start logging after a (re)boot.

-`crontab` works with local time.
+Note that `crontab` works with local time.
 To have this synchronized with `UTC` make sure that you're local time is set to `UTC`.

-### Start on (re)boot

-Crontab on OpenWrt does not support the `@reboot` directive.
-This means that, after a (re)boot, the ubx logging is only started at the regular `ubxlogd check 'identifier'` intervals, typically every 57 minutes after the hour.
-Worst case scenario is that it takes one hour to start after a reboot.

-To enable start on (re)boot do the following

-1. In the crontab comment out the reboot directive with a single "#" and no spaces
-2. Add startup script to /etc/init.d to process the commented out "#@reboot" directive

-   > cp sys/open-wrt/scripts/cronatreboot to /etc/init.d/ \
-   > /etc/init.d/crontatreboot enable

-This needs to be do only once (as part of the installation procedure).
-After a firmware update the 2nd step must be done again.

 ## Remote connections